Tips for Buying Your First Home—And Mistakes to Avoid

 Popular first-time buyer loans are FHA loans because the minimum down payment requirement is much less than a conventional loan.
 However, if you are thinking about buying foreclosures, for example, conventional buyers tend to get priority with REO banks.

 Buyers sometimes make the mistake of comparing the sales price of a home to other homes they have seen.
 It's a mistake to compare sales prices among homes for sale.
 That's because sellers can ask any price they want.
 It doesn't mean the home will sell at that price.

 An agent can provide comparable sales and examine the pending sales.
-Comparable sales are similar type homes in the same condition and location that have sold within the past 3 months.
+Comparable sales are similar home types in the same condition and location that have sold within the past three months.
 Pending sales will become the comparable sales by the time your home closes.